saasyachtclub/saas-boiler/docs/README.md

-# 📚 SaaS Better Documentation
+# 📚 SaaS Yacht Club Documentation

-Welcome to the comprehensive documentation for SaaS Better!
-This directory contains detailed guides, tutorials, and reference materials to help you get the most out of the boilerplate.
+Welcome to the comprehensive documentation for **SaaS Yacht Club**! ⚓ This directory contains detailed guides, tutorials, and reference materials to help you get the most out of our **FREE & Open Source** SaaS boilerplate built with **React 19**, **Next.js 15**, and modern technologies.

 ## 📋 Table of Contents